Haleigh Washington: Penn State

 Washington was a three-time first-team All-American and helped lead the team to the 2014 NCAA National Title as a freshman, as well as an appearance in the 2017 Final Four in her senior season.
 She was named the Big Ten Freshman of the Year after hitting .463 for the season.
 In her senior season, she earned the 2017 Big Ten Defensive Player of the Year, and led the nation with a .503 hitting percentage, while putting down 3.03 kills per set on the season.
 She earned AVCA All-American honors three times and was selected as a Honda Sports Award nominee after her senior season.

 Washington credited Penn State's head coach Russ Rose for acclimating her to the grueling demands and expectations of competing on the international stage.

 Professional clubs

-Washington has played in multiple Italian Series A1 professional volleyball teams, including Igor Gorgonzola Novara from 2020–2022.
+Washington has played in multiple Italian Series A1 professional volleyball teams, including Igor Gorgonzola Novara from 2020 to 2022.
 In the 2022–2023 season, plays with Savino Del Bene Scandicci.